Ebola health workers face life or death decision on pregnant women - experts

 "The decision on whether to isolate a woman or not is potentially a decision between life and death, for both the patient and the health worker."

-Due to the stigma, rumors and fear surrounding Ebola, pregnant women often wait until they are in a critical state before seeking treatment, further challenging the system of prioritizing patients, Black said.
+Due to the stigma, rumours and fear surrounding Ebola, pregnant women often wait until they are in a critical state before seeking treatment, further challenging the system of prioritising patients, Black said.

 While the rate of transmission has slowed in Guinea and Liberia and signs indicate it is starting to ebb in Sierra Leone, the journal said that once-functioning health structures were now deserted by patients and staff, as many have died from Ebola while others fear working and have gone on strike.